Registrationwala

 • Dushyant Sharma

-Regardless of how robust the insurance regulations are, mis-selling the insurance policies is a common fault that has ruined several insurance marketing firms.
-IMFs must always make sure that none of their insurance policies are mis-sold to the customers because in the long run, it will be-smirch the name of their insurance intermediary firm.
+No matter how stringent insurance regulations are, the mis-selling of insurance policies remains a prevalent issue that has compromised the credibility of numerous insurance marketing firms (IMFs).
+IMFs must always make sure that none of their insurance policies are mis-sold to the customers because in the long run, it will damage the reputation of their insurance intermediary firm.

 • Creating false benefits by taking advantage of the customer’s lack of education, or understanding of the legal terminologies.